Voter Engagement at the University of Baltimore

 Are you a faculty member?
 Check out studentsvote220 to see how faculty can help increase student voter participation.

 Civic and democratic engagement are central to the mission of higher education and the values of the University of Baltimore.
 While these types of engagement embody a wide variety of activities, participation in local, state, and federal elections is a real and tangible way for our students, staff and faculty to affect our community.
-The Rosenberg Center for Student Involvement is committed to ensuring that the UB community always has access to resources and information to be fully prepared to take part in the democratic process.
+The Rosenberg Center for Student Engagement and Inclusion is committed to ensuring that the UB community always has access to resources and information to be fully prepared to take part in the democratic process.

 "Democracy cannot succeed unless those who express their choice are prepared to choose wisely.
 The real safeguard of democracy, therefore, is education."